 Time is a crucial factor when planning for an ERP project.
 How much time will it take to train employees on the new system and processes?
 How long from step one until deployment?
 Inaccurately estimating the amount of time of a particular step in the process can cause a ripple effect until you are going over budget or not going live on time.
 Creating an ERP implementation plan will help you understand what steps are needed and how much time is required for each one.

-Finding the right software and implementation partner is only half the battle, you also need to understand how to work with your vendor.
+Finding the right software and implementation partner is only half the battle, you also need to understand how to work with ERP system implementation vendors.
 Most important is communication.
 Never assume that a vendor knows every feature you need just because you have given them an overall view of the departments that will be using the new products.
 Also, it is vital that you find out from the very beginning of a project which parts of the implementation process will be handled by your vendor and which ones will be handled by your team.
-Many implementation failures stem from assuming that a vendor is going to handle more of the process than they actually do.
+Many ERP implementation failures stem from assuming that a vendor is going to handle more of the process than they actually do.

 Once you have a product and vendor selected, and have written a thorough implementation plan, it is easy to think that everything will run smoothly from that point.
 But to have a successful go-live, it’s important to set realistic expectations for your team and for your implementation partner.
 Remember that nearly every part of an ERP project can go beyond an initial estimate, including the budget and timeframes of each phase.
 Thinking realistically and planning for contingencies will help keep a project from getting into trouble.